 Diversity of thought, ideas, perspectives, skill, knowledge and culture makes ExxonMobil more innovative, resilient and better able to navigate the complex and changing global energy business.
 Creating an inclusive workplace enables our global employees to bring their unique perspectives to help achieve ExxonMobil’s business objectives.

 Our global workforce reflects the local communities and cultures where we operate.
 Our objectives are to seek and hire talented, dedicated employees and give them opportunities to learn, grow and succeed.
 The result is a diverse and multi-faceted employee base representing different perspectives and ideas.

-ExxonMobil’s financial aid and internship initiatives play a vital role in identifying the best and brightest diverse talent.
-ExxonMobil provides scholarships and funding through partner associations like the National Action Council for Minorities in Engineering, the National Society of Black Engineers and the Society of Women Engineers to expand the pool of talented students pursuing college careers.
-We provide technical scholarships to minorities in our U.S. operations.
-ExxonMobil offers internship opportunities that enable college students to apply classroom skills and concepts in the workplace, gain valuable exposure to their chosen field of study and obtain practical work experience.
+ExxonMobil’s financial aid and internship initiatives play a vital role in identifying diverse talent.
+ExxonMobil provides scholarships and funding through partner associations like the National Society of Black Engineers, the Society of Hispanic Professional Engineers and the Society of Women Engineers to expand the pool of talented students pursuing college careers.
+We also provide technical scholarships to minorities in our U.S. operations, and we offer internship opportunities that enable college students to apply classroom skills and concepts in the workplace, gain valuable exposure to their chosen field of study and obtain practical work experience.

-ExxonMobil encourages participation in employee-led resource groups that assist in fostering a culture of diversity and inclusion through development programs, community service opportunities and mentoring.
-ExxonMobil’s local employee resource groups include:
+Employee-led resource groups at ExxonMobil assist in fostering a culture of diversity and inclusion through development programs, community service opportunities and mentoring.
+Our local employee resource groups include: